danielhusar/a11y-report/README.md

 ### a11yReport(config)

-Returns counts of passes, failures, warnings and prints accessibility report with logger function.
+Prints accessibility report with logger function and returns counts of passes, failures and warnings.

 #### config